 - Tableau Viewer – $15 per user/month

 With these different kinds of licenses, Tableau makes sure that people of any skill level can leverage its power.
 Tableau has democratised Data Science.
-What are you waiting for?
+You’ve learnt the Tableau cost; what are you waiting for?

 Tableau Licences – Comparison Table